-Plus, residents who use modern “rotor sprinklers” that meet a 70% efficiency standard or a drip irrigation system with emitters producing no more than two gallons per hour (such as those included in this Lakewood rebate program) are exempt from the 2014 state-mandated water conservation restrictions on the amount of time and days that yards can be watered.
+Plus, Lakewood customers who use water-wise irrigation devices (such as rotor sprinkler heads and drip irrigation systems) are exempt from the 2014 water conservation restrictions on the amount of time and days that yards can be watered.

 Lakewood has compiled a list of resources here that homeowners may find useful in planning water-wise landscaping and irrigation projects.